Spessart: Legends & Fairytales

 The Spessart is widely known for its legends, ghost stories and fairytales.
 The most important historical account of the legendary Johann Georg Faust, namesake of the proverbial Faustian Bargain, was when he came to the small Spessart town of Gelnhausen in 1506.
 The Grimm brothers spent their youth in the 1790s at nearby Steinau on the river Kinzig.
 Although they compiled Grimms' Fairy Tales, their world-famous collection of fairy tales, only in 1812 and after having moved to Kassel, regional legends from their childhood did feature in that collection.
 Thus, the tale of Snow White may have originated in the Spessart heartlands, with the town of Lohr pushing forward a substantial case for being the home and inspiration for the main characters and elements like the magic mirror.
 Along that line of interpretation, the seven dwarfs appearing in the story are actually based on stunted miners from the Bieber region.
 Also the use of children for mining in very tight crawlspaces and the unhealthy working conditions often caused medieval and early modern miners to be stunted or otherwise deformed.
 Local glass production could have been the inspiration for the glass coffin featured in the fairy tale.

 Other popular characters from German folklore also appear prominently in legends from the region.
-In stark contrast to the Grimm brothers' version, the more rural, precarious lifes of Spessart folks made Mother Hulda, generally a regular staple in middle German tales, a much more brutal and unfathomable figure, at times even resorting to killing people.
+In stark contrast to the Grimm brothers' version, the more rural, precarious lives of Spessart folks made Mother Hulda, generally a regular staple in middle German tales, a much more brutal and unfathomable figure, at times even resorting to killing people.
 A similar female appearance is the Aaleborgfraale (regional dialect for "Altenburg lady"), who is especially feared and revered by locals.
 The most popular story is about her guarding a buried treasure chest in legendary "Altenburg" castle, that can only be retrieved by being absolutely silent during the process.
 If one fails to do so, by opening the wooden crate, he or she will not find treasures, but will face the harrowing image of the Aaleborgfraale stepping out of the crate.
 As with Mother Hulda, the character is said to go back to pre-Christian times in the Bronze Age.

 Many of the lesser-known Spessart tales that were passed down till today have been collected by local teacher and ethnologist Valentin Pfeiffer (1886–1964).
 His book Spessart-Sagen ("Spessart legends") has been reprinted 17 times.